 Do I Have to Give My Name or Say Why I Want Florida Public Records?

-After reading this, you will know exactly what a Florida agency can and cannot ask you before producing public records, including whether you have to identify yourself or explain why you want them.
+By the end, you will know what a Florida agency can ask you before it hands over public records.
+And what it cannot ask.
+That includes whether you have to give your name or say why you want the records.

 The short answer

-No. Florida law does not require you to give your name, show ID, or say why you want a public record.
+No. Florida law does not make you give your name.
+Or show ID.
+Or say why you want a public record.
 The right of access runs to any person.
-If an agency conditions production on identification or purpose, it is acting outside the statute.
+If an agency makes you ID yourself or state a purpose first, the agency is acting outside the statute.

-There is one narrow practical exception.
-If you want copies delivered, the agency needs somewhere to send them.
-That is logistics, not an identity requirement, and the address does not have to be your legal name.
+There is one small practical exception.
+If you want copies sent to you, the agency needs somewhere to send them.
+That is logistics, not an ID rule.
+The address does not have to match your legal name.

 What section 119.07 actually requires of the requester

 Section 119.07(1)(a), Florida Statutes, opens public records to any person.
-The statute does not list things the requester has to produce first.
-There is no name requirement, no ID requirement, and no purpose requirement.
-The constitutional source for the right sits at article I, section 24 of the Florida Constitution, which the courts read broadly.
+The statute does not list things the requester has to give first.
+No name.
+No ID.
+No purpose.
+The constitutional source for the right sits at article I, section 24 of the Florida Constitution.
+Florida courts read it broadly.

-The Attorney General's Government-in-the-Sunshine Manual states the rule plainly.
-A requester is not required to disclose name, address, telephone number, or background information to the custodian, unless a separate statute requires the custodian to collect that information before releasing the particular record.
-The motive for the request is also irrelevant.
+The Attorney General's Government-in-the-Sunshine Manual says it plainly.
+A requester does not have to give name, address, phone, or background info to the custodian.
+The one exception: a separate statute makes the custodian collect that info before releasing a certain record.
+The motive for the request does not matter either.

 Why agencies still ask, and what to say back